Tim McGinley

-Timothy S. McGinley (born 1854 in Philadelphia – November 2, 1899 in Oakland, California), was a Major League Baseball player who played catcher from -.
-He would play for the Philadelphia Centennials, New Haven Elm Citys, and Boston Red Caps.
+Timothy S. McGinley (born 1854 in Philadelphia – November 2, 1899 in Oakland, California) was an American Major League Baseball player who played catcher from -.
+He would play for the Philadelphia Centennials, New Haven Elm Citys in the National Association in 1875 and for the Boston Red Caps in the newly-formed National League in 1876.

-On April 22, 1876, McGinley recorded the first run in MLB history.
+On April 22, 1876, McGinley was the starting catcher for the Red Caps in the NL's very first game, and recorded the first run in MLB history.
+McGinley would play a total of only 9 games at the major league level, scoring 5 runs.